jbrundle/earthquake-forecasts/README.txt

     distribution with the same mean as the statistics, and a thermometer representation of the current value of EPS within the circular region.

+10. plot_proxy_strain_vs_time_circle.py:  is a method to plot the “proxy strain” within the circular region.
+The proxy strain is just the accumulated count of small earthquakes since the last large earthquake.

+11. plot_proxy_strain_vs_time_region.py:  is a method to plot the “proxy strain” within the large region.
+The proxy strain is just the accumulated count of small earthquakes since the last large earthquake.

-10. locations.txt:  is a csv file containing pre-defined map boundaries with a label.
+12. locations.txt:  is a csv file containing pre-defined map boundaries with a label.
     The default is California.
 Each line of the file has the format:

     [ Location Name (string), S-most Lat (float), N-most Lat (float), W-most Lng (float), E-most Lng (float) ]

-11. EQUtilities.py:  Is a set of methods that fit lines and curves to data, among other functions
+13. EQUtilities.py:  Is a set of methods that fit lines and curves to data, among other functions

-12. circlelocations.txt:  is a csv file containing the pre-defined circular regions, with a label.
+14. circlelocations.txt:  is a csv file containing the pre-defined circular regions, with a label.
     The default is None.
 Each line of the file has the format:

     [ Location Name (string), Latitude of circle center in deg (float), Longitude of circle center in deg (float), Radius of circle in km (float) ]

     To enter more pre-defined locations, edit this file with a text editor.

     If this file does not exist, you must create it with at least 1 line of data.

-13. polygonlocations.txt:  is a csv file containing the pre-defined polygonal regions, with a label.
+15. polygonlocations.txt:  is a csv file containing the pre-defined polygonal regions, with a label.
     The default is None.
 Each line of the file has the format:

     [ Location Name (string), then pairs of Latitude, Longitude points defining the vertices of the polygonal region, as many pairs as you like ]

     To enter more pre-defined locations, edit this file with a text editor.